Thank you for your interest in my work. I am a self-taught fine art landscape and floral photographer.

-My goal as a photographer is to show you views of our natural world in ways that you may not have seen before.
-An ever-curious person; I love what is just around the corner, the unusual and the mysterious, even everyday objects and scenes can always be viewed differently and in a novel manner.
+I have learnt that my photography is all about envisaging the image first and then recording that vision in a way that embraces the viewer.
+I pride myself in showing you views of our natural world in ways that you may not have seen before.
+An ever-curious person; I love what is just around the corner, the unusual, the breath-taking, and the mysterious.
+Even everyday objects and scenes can be viewed differently and in a novel manner.
 I am a digital photographer and I use natural light and careful composition to convey an impression of a scene or a flower.
-I have learnt that it was not about the camera but more about what your eyes are seeing, see first and then record that vision in a way that tells that story to the viewer.

-I take pride in making myself available to my customers, I look forward to answering any questions you may have and can be reached via email and will return all enquiries promptly.
+I am always available to my customers, I look forward to answering any questions you may have and can be reached via email and will return all enquiries promptly.

 Black & White Magazine, June 2020